How Well Your River Cruise Operator Handles a Crisis is a Mark of the Company’s Reputation:

 A Great Job by Uniworld

 Floods and low river waters are unavoidable but how well a river cruise operator handles these natural disasters is a mark of how good your river cruise company is.
-You read of complaints by cruise passengers who have been holed up in cheap hotels or received poor service when the boats are not able to sail, and as mentioned above, the Danube flood was one of the worst in history and we thought that Uniworld looked after us extremely well during this crisis.Please post your thoughts below...
+You read of complaints by cruise passengers who have been holed up in cheap hotels or received poor service when the boats are not able to sail, and as mentioned above, the Danube flood was one of the worst in history and we thought that Uniworld looked after us extremely well during this crisis.I'm eager to hear your comments...